As well as outreach support, Women’s Aid Orkney offers safe temporary refuge accommodation for women affected by domestic abuse.

 When you get in touch with us, we will explain our confidentiality process and talk you through your options, including refuge accommodation.
 As part of this, we will look at risk assessments and safety planning so that we can decide together whether or not refuge is the best solution for you.

-If you choose to go into emergency housing, a private let, or stay with family or friends you can still receive support from our outreach worker.
+If you choose to go into emergency housing, a private let, or stay with family or friends you can still receive support from our practitioners.

 What support is available in refuge

-Support workers are based in an office within the refuge where they operate an open door policy so that women and children feel at ease about approaching them any time.
+Support practitioners are based in an office within the same building where they operate an open door policy so that women and children feel at ease about approaching them any time.

 How long can I stay?